Sir Walter Raleigh,

 Also see my separate page on Raleigh's attempts at the colonisation of America.

 He is known to have attended church in East Budleigh.
-The nearby sea-side town of Budleigh Salterton is the setting for the painting "The boyhood of Raleigh" by Millais (on show at the Tate Gallery, although from May 20th. to September 30th., 2000 it will be in an exhibition about Raleigh at the Fairlynch Museum, Budleigh Salterton).
+The nearby sea-side town of Budleigh Salterton is the setting for the painting "The boyhood of Raleigh" by Millais (on show at the Tate Gallery, with more information available in the "Sir Walter Ralegh Room" at the nearby Fairlynch Museum, Budleigh Salterton).
 Since it was painted in 1870 it's not surprising that the wall still exists.

 During his early life, from 1553 to 1558, Queen Mary I was on the throne.
 This was a